JoseRoca/AfxNova/docs/Graphics /GdiPlus Flat  Api/GdiPlusBitmap.md

 Depending on the format of the bitmap, **GdipBitmapGetPixel** might not return the same value as was set by **GdipBitmapSetPixel**.
 For example, if you call **GdipBitmapSetPixel** on a **Bitmap** object whose pixel format is 32bppPARGB, the pixel's RGB components are premultiplied.
 A subsequent call to **GdipBitmapGetPixel** might return a different value because of rounding.
 Also, if you call **GdipBitmapSetPixel** on a **Bitmap** object whose color depth is 16 bits per pixel, information could be lost during the conversion from 32 to 16 bits, and a subsequent call to **GdipBitmapGetPixel** might return a different value.

-## Example
+#### Example

 ```
 ' ========================================================================================
-' This example demonstrates how to create a GpBitmap object from a manually filled pixel
-' buffer using GdipCreateBitmapFromScan0.
-It generates a 100×100 pixel image with a vertical
+' The following example creates a Bitmap from an image file, gets the color of the
-' gradient and renders it to the screen using GDI+.
+' specified pixel, creates a brush with this color and uses it to fill a rectangle.
-' The example is DPI-aware thanks to GdipScaleWorldTransform, which scales the graphics
-' context according to the user's display DPI.
-This ensures consistent rendering across
-' different screen resolutions.
 ' ========================================================================================
-SUB Example_CreateBitmapFromScan0 (BYVAL hdc AS HDC)
+SUB Example_CloneArea (BYVAL hdc AS HDC)

    DIM hStatus AS LONG